madlaxcb/CivitAI-Collection-Downloader/README.md

 On first run, the application will prompt you for:

-1. Your CivitAI API key (required for accessing some portions of the the CivitAI API, like private collections)
+1. Your CivitAI API key
 2. A download directory (defaults to `~/Pictures/CivitAI`)
+3. Proxy settings (HTTP/SOCKS5) if required
+4. Post-download actions (System shutdown, sleep, etc.)

-These settings are saved to a configuration file at `~/.civitai_downloader/config.json` for future use.
+These settings are saved to a configuration file at `~/.civitai_downloader/config.json`.

+**New in v1.1:**
+- Proxy settings are now hidden by default and only show when "Enable Proxy" is checked.
+- Post-download actions are now selected via a dropdown menu.

 ### Getting a CivitAI API Key